kubernetes/minikube/site/content/en/docs/contrib/tests.en.md

 #### validateCloudSpannerAddon
 tests the cloud-spanner addon by ensuring the deployment and pod come up and addon disables

+#### validateVolcanoAddon
+tests the Volcano addon, makes sure the Volcano is installed into cluster.

 ## TestCertOptions
 makes sure minikube certs respect the --apiserver-ips and --apiserver-names parameters